Editor loves and inspiration

 Look what catches the eye of the editor with a special emphasis on local wedding businesses, shops and suppliers in Norfolk, Suffolk and Cambridgeshire.

-To see more hen and stag ideas, head over to our hen and stag feature in the current issue.
+Head over to our Bridal Boutiques feature in the current issue to see more trend predictions.
 Download your free copy at www.youreastanglian.wedding/free-download

 See more local news in the current issue.
 Download your free copy at www.youreastanglian.wedding/free-download